What is a Cavernoma?

 Typically, affected individuals have only one cavernoma.

-Less than 20% of people with a cavernoma have the hereditary form.
+Less than 20% of people with a cavernoma have the genetic form.
 It is caused by a single gene mutation, or mistake in one of three different genes, CCM1, CCM2, or CCM3.

 Cavernoma look like a raspberry.